Biden Administration Arms Sales to Israel

-This resource page details developments related to U.S. arms sales to Israel under the Biden administration, beginning with a May 5, 2021, notification by the Biden administration to Congress of a possible direct commercial sale of $735 million in precision-guided weapons to Israel, which became controversial as fighting in Israel intensified and the notification became more broadly public around May 17.
+This resource page details developments related to U.S. arms sales to Israel under the Biden administration, beginning with a May 5, 2021, notification by the Biden administration to Congress of a possible direct commercial sale of $735 million in precision-guided weapons to Israel.
+That became controversial as fighting in Israel intensified and the notification became more broadly public around May 17, 2021.

 Select Timeline